Skip to content

 Proof generation phase

-This section explains the proof generation phase for all proofs; the zkEVM STARK, the compression c12a step, the recursion proof recursion1, the intermediate recursion proof recursion2 and the final recursion proof recursionf.
+This document explains the proof generation phase for all proofs; the zkEVM STARK, the compression c12a step, the recursion proof recursion1, the intermediate recursion proof recursion2 and the final recursion proof recursionf.

 Proof of the zkEVM STARK